A lot of people in South Africa are suffering from having a bad credit profile, and some are not sure how they got to that position.

 In order to have a good credit profile, try your level best to pay your bills in full and in time, and if for whatever reason you find yourself unable to pay, get in touch with your creditors much earlier and let them know about your situation before they come to look for you.

 It’s always tempting to go beyond your budget, especially when you are dealing with wants.

 Maybe it’s the latest iPhone or you just want to try out a new gadget that’s out – it’s always best to save or plan for such things.

 Your budget allows you to better manage your finances, if you didn’t put it on your budget don’t take it.

 Don’t take credit you can’t afford

-This is self explanatory, if you can’t afford to pay back your debts it will unfortunately show up on your credit profile.
+This is self-explanatory, if you can’t afford to repay your debts, it will unfortunately appear on your credit profile.